-Summer vacation is coming.
+Summer vacation is upon us.
 For students everywhere, the summer months will be a blur of sunshine, summer jobs, road trips, and relaxation.

 For teachers around the world, that warm weather bliss comes with one more opportunity — the chance to rethink and restructure their courses and reinvigorate their classrooms for the coming school year.